ryan597/ryan597/README.md

 ## Other stuff

-- 🔭 I’m currently working on my PhD and some fun side projects
+- 🔭 I’m currently working on ..
-- 🌱 I’m currently learning - Rust, C++ (20), OpenCV in C++, Linux kernel dev
+- 🌱 I’m currently learning - Rust and C++
 - 👯 I’m open to collaborate on Python, C++ and Rust projects